 Original illustration by Philadelphia Chapter member, Marylouise Guerrieri; reproduced with permission

 Membership in the United Daughters of the Confederacy® is open to women no less than 16 years of age who are blood descendants, either lineal or collateral, of men and women who served honorably in the Army, Navy or Civil Service of the Confederate States of America, or who provided Material Aid to the Cause.

-If you are interested in becoming a member of Philadelphia Chapter 972, please contact our registrar, Margaret Frasier, who will provide you with all necessary information and a copy of the United Daughters of the Confederacy® application form.
+If you are interested in becoming a member of Philadelphia Chapter 972, please contact our registrar, Nancy Nelson, who will provide you with all necessary information and a copy of the United Daughters of the Confederacy® application form.
 Assistance with obtaining service records of your Condederate ancestor(s) is available, if needed.

 If you are not eligible to join the United Daughters of the Confederacy® through lineal or collateral line of descent, but are interested in the Civil War and the objectives of the Organization, you may want to become an associate member of our chapter.
 These are women who share our goals and work with our members to accomplish the chapter's objectives each year, but who are not descended from someone who served the Confederate States of America.
 Our registrar can provide information on associate membership, as well.